 The record is indispensable to those searching for clues to the past.
 Unfortunately a number of fires are said to have destroyed the earliest editions, namely those from 1872 to 1900.
 From 1901 forward the Paddock family has taken great pains to preserve the paper for future generations.
 The entire corpus has been photographed and placed on microfilm.
 Positive copies of the microfilm can be viewed at the Arlington Heights Memorial Library and the Palatine Public Library.
 Three thousand rolls of microfilm cover the years from 1901 to the present.

 One can also view the Daily Herald by subscribing to newspaperarchive.com.
 This website contains nearly every word ever printed by the paper, and can be searched word for word.
 It is extremely useful for genealogists, historians and searchers of every stripe.

 Another resource is the Daily Herald Index.
 Compiled by volunteer David Hammer and published by the Palatine Historical Society, the Index quickly guides the user to articles pertaining to the subject at hand.
 The online edition covers the years from 1901 to 1964.
 Keep in mind that Paddock Publications occasionally experiences technical difficulties with the online version and one may have to try several times throughout the day to connect to it.

-The Palatine Historical Society will print and publish the complete and final edition of the Daily Herald Index in a few years.
-It will cover the years from 1901 to the present and comprise about ten volumes.
-Right now Dave is working his way through the year 1981.
+The Palatine Historical Society will print and publish the complete and final edition of the Daily Herald Index in 2017.
+It will cover the years from 1901 to 2016 and comprise about ten volumes.
+Right now Dave is working his way through the year 1983.